robgraves/crapsgame/README.md

 Added showing username at the top of the screen.
 Fixed bug where player chooses returning player but enters invalid player causes game to crash.
+Also changed all instances of Quit key to Q or q as the inconsistency was driving me mad.
+Looks more uniform now.

 02/29/2024